Quasi-Gorensteinness of extended Rees algebras: The Gorensteinness of extended Rees algebras of monomial normal ideals

-The following example illustrates the above theorem when there is only one half-space which determines the integral closure of $I$.
+The following example illustrates the above theorem when there is exactly one bounded half space among the half spaces defining the Newton polyhedron of the ideal $I$.
 This will help one to understand and prove \Cref{HKU5.4} which is Theorem 5.6 in \cite{HKU11}.